Bolt (2008 film): Development

 In November 2002, Chris Sanders and Dean DeBlois, the directors of Lilo & Stitch (2002), had signed a multi-picture deal with Walt Disney Pictures.
 It was also reported Sanders was working on an untitled computer-animated film.
 Nearly a year later, in November 2003, the project had been titled American Dog.
 The plot centered on Henry, a famous canine star, who one day finds himself stranded in the Nevada desert with a testy, one-eyed cat and an oversized, radioactive rabbit who are themselves searching for new homes, all the while believing he is still on television.
-In August 2005, the project's conceptual artwork and synopsis were then showcased publicly at the annual SIGGRAPH conference.
+In August 2005, the project's conceptual artwork and synopsis were showcased publicly at the annual SIGGRAPH conference.
 By November 2005, American Dog had been slated for a summer 2008 release.

-Following the corporate acquisition of Pixar Animation Studios, John Lasseter and Ed Catmull had been respectively appointed as Chief Creative Officer and President of Walt Disney Animation Studios and Pixar.
+Following the corporate acquisition of Pixar Animation Studios, John Lasseter and Ed Catmull were respectively appointed as Chief Creative Officer and President of Walt Disney Animation Studios and Pixar.
 In the fall of 2006, Lasseter, along with other directors from Pixar and Disney, attended two screenings of the film and gave Sanders suggestive notes on how to improve the story.
 Catmull stated "somewhere along the way, the plot had also come to include a radioactive, cookie-selling Girl Scout zombie serial killer.
 I'm all for quirky ideas, but this one had metastasized."

-In December 2006, Sanders was removed from the project, and by early 2007, he had joined DreamWorks Animation.
+In December 2006, Sanders was removed from the project.
+Within months, in 2007, he joined DreamWorks Animation.
 According to Lasseter, Sanders was replaced because he had resisted the changes that he and the other directors had suggested.
-Lasseter was quoted as saying "Chris Sanders is extremely talented, but he couldn't take it to the place it had to be."
-Earlier that same month, Disney had laid off about 160 employees within its animation division.
+Lasseter was quoted as saying: "Chris Sanders is extremely talented, but he couldn't take it to the place it had to be."
+Earlier, in December 2006, Disney had laid off about 160 employees within its animation division.
+In recent years, Sanders has stated he has no ill will over being removed from the film, and hoped he could revisit some of his ideas in the future.
+He approved of the final film and the changes made, stating: "I think it would have been frustrating if the movie were essentially the same but with only slight changes.
+And I suppose my scenes and storylines are still sitting there on the shelf.
+I could actually pull them out and do them again.
+But it would be completely different."